ray-project/ray/doc/source/data/transforming-datasets.rst

   * **Tabular (Arrow or Pandas) Datasets:** Each batch will be a `pandas.DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__.
-    If the dataset is represented as Arrow Tables under-th-ehood, the conversion to the Pandas DataFrame batch format will incur a conversion cost (i.e., a full copy of each batch will be created in order to convert it).
+    If the dataset is represented as Arrow Tables under-the-hood, the conversion to the Pandas DataFrame batch format will incur a conversion cost (i.e., a full copy of each batch will be created in order to convert it).
   * **Tensor Datasets:** Each batch will be a